MeDKouk/islamportal/atheism-and-morality.md

 ***

-Atheism clearly has no morals.
+Atheism clearly has no morals, all it has are false claims; the universe just exploded into existence one day, for no reason at all, and we are just dust mites floating on an insignificant planet, and nothing matters, and we should all just hang оursеIνеs.

 Even their poor attempts to claim they have objective morals are easily refuted, not only by religious people, but by their own atheist academics, as well.